Alexandra Burke: Personal life

-In 2015, at the age of 27, Alexandra Burke appeared on Channel 4's Celebrity First Dates; her date was a professional model named Louis.
+In 2015, at the age of 27, Burke appeared on Channel 4's Celebrity First Dates; her date was a professional model named Louis.
 On camera they both agreed to a second date but as the credits rolled the viewers were informed Burke had met someone else.
 In January 2018 she became engaged to stage manager Joshua Ginnelly.
-In July 2019, three weeks after separating from her fiancé, Burke was photographed with new boyfriend Rotherham United defender Angus Macdonald during their date at the Wimbledon Tennis Championships.
-By August 2019, Macdonald had been diagnosed with bowel cancer, an illness he later recovered from.
+In July 2019, three weeks after separating from her fiancé, Burke was photographed with new boyfriend Rotherham United defender Angus MacDonald during their date at the Wimbledon Tennis Championships.
+By August 2019, MacDonald had been diagnosed with bowel cancer, an illness he later recovered from.
 The couple announced their separation on 21 October 2020.

 In June 2020, Burke spoke about the racism she had encountered in the music industry.
 She said that industry figures had previously asked her to bleach her skin, not have braided hair and tailor her music to a white audience.

-On 14 February 2022, Burke announced that she was expecting a baby with her boyfriend and professional footballer Darren Randolph.
+On 14 February 2022, Burke announced that she was expecting a baby with her boyfriend, professional footballer Darren Randolph.
 On 10 October 2022, she confirmed on Loose Women that her child was born in June 2022.
 The couple got engaged in September 2024.